MYavuzYAGIS/AssemblyNotes/notes.md

 - after memcpy function is called, data swap is done, but we have extra space left in the stackframe. we need to destroy it with `0128102C  add         esp,0Ch ` so removing all the 12 bits from it.

 then regular tear down operations and exiting the program.

+If we step into the memcpy call, we see that it also creating its own stackframe alongside our routine's stackframe.